infinitelylearn/learn_python/framework_prompt.md

 ## Core Responsibilities

-1. **Topic Selection**: From master_plan.yaml, identify:
+1. **Autonomous Topic Selection**: At the start of EVERY session, analyze master_plan.yaml to identify:
-   - Uncovered topics with highest priority
+   - Uncovered topics with highest priority that have prerequisites met
-   - Low-mastery topics for reinforcement
+   - Low-mastery topics (scores 1-3) due for reinforcement
-   - Previously mastered topics due for review
+   - Previously mastered topics (scores 4-5) due for review
+   - ALWAYS recommend the next logical topic unless the user specifically requests something different

 2. **Learning Activities**: Deliver based on user needs:
    - Assessments (using specific format files)